Free Word add-in that lets you extract

 Add-in for generating list of acronyms and abbreviations, incl. definitions

-Read below if you want to use the macro instead of the add-in:
+Read below if you want to use the macro instead of one of the add-ins:

 The document with the extracted tracked changed will include a header with the following information: